-The programme team seek to ensure that these assessment methods not only encourage a wide range of knowledge and skills and encourage you to become both an independent and engaged deep-level learner, but also that they are sensitive to the knowledge and skills that you are expected to be able to evidence at the different levels of your programme (i.e., Levels 4, 5 and 6).
-Assessment, and learning outcomes, at Level 4 require less advanced knowledge and skills from you than those at Levels 5 and 6, and Level 5 requires less than level 6.
-These later levels develop your knowledge and skills and encourage increased specialism, further independence, and deeper skills and knowledge.
+The programme team seek to ensure that these assessment methods not only encourage a wide range of knowledge and skills and encourage you to become both independent and engaged deep-level learners, but are sensitive to the knowledge and skills that you are expected to be able to evidence at the different levels of your programme (i.e., Levels 4, 5 and 6).
+Assessment, and learning outcomes, at level 4 require less advanced knowledge and skills from you than those at levels 5 and 6, and level 5 requires less than level 6 etc. These later levels develop you' knowledge and skills and encourage increased specialism, further independence, and deeper skills and knowledge.